dgwatkins/wcml/readme.txt

 * Bug fix: An extra 'a' tag was added to products in the mini-cart
 * Bug fix: A 404 error was returned on the translated product category archive page
 * Bug fix: Some shipping methods were displayed incorrectly on the cart page when using Table Rate Shipping
+* Bug fix: In some cases prices showing the Paypal order summary included decimals even if the prices were supposed to be rounded to integers

 = 3.6.4 =
 * Bug fix: Parse error: syntax error, unexpected T_PAAMAYIM_NEKUDOTAYIM (introduced in 3.6.1)